SuperOfficeDocs/superoffice-docs/docs/apps/getting-started/app-envir.md

 ![x -screenshot][img1]

-All [standard applications][1] must be prepared to operate in at least 2 environments before being [listed in the public App Store][2].
+All [standard applications][1] must be prepared to operate in at least 2 environments before being listed in the public App Store.

 ## SuperOffice Online Development (SOD)